getsentry/sentry-javascript/docs/sourcemaps.rst

 When uploading the file, you'll need to reference it just as it would be referenced if a browser (or filesystem) had to resolve its path.
-So for example, if your sourcemap reference is just a relative path, it's relative to the location of the referencing file.
+So for example, if your sourcemap reference is just a relative path, it's **relative to the location of the referencing file**.

 So for example, if you have ``http://example.com/app.min.js``, and the file contains the reference to ``app.map.js``, the name of the uploaded file should be ``http://example.com/app.map.js``.